Murder of Martha Moxley: Michael Skakel

 Michael Christopher Skakel (born September 19, 1960) is the fifth of seven children, born to Rushton Walter Skakel and Anne Reynolds.
-Rushton's sister Ethel is the widow of U.S. Senator Robert F. Kennedy.
+Rushton's sister Ethel was the widow of U.S. Senator Robert F. Kennedy.
 Skakel's grandfather George was the founder of Great Lakes Carbon Corporation, a coal company that was one of the largest and wealthiest privately held corporations in the United States.

 The Skakel family lived in the affluent neighborhood of Belle Haven in Greenwich, Connecticut.
 After his mother's death from brain cancer in 1973, Skakel began abusing alcohol.
 He was a poor student and reportedly flunked out of a dozen schools.
 He also struggled for years with dyslexia, which went undiagnosed until he was aged 26.
 Skakel's cousin, Robert F. Kennedy, Jr., later wrote that he was a "small sensitive child – the runt of the litter with a harsh and occasionally violent alcoholic father who both ignored and abused him."
 According to neighbors and family friends, the Skakel children were given unlimited amounts of money and were largely unsupervised.

 In 1978, Skakel was arrested for drunk driving in New York State.
 To avoid criminal charges, his family sent him to the Élan School in Poland, Maine, where he purportedly received treatment for alcoholism.
 He ran away from the school twice before leaving after two years.
-Skakel later attended Curry College in Milton, Massachusetts and earned a bachelor's degree in English.
+Skakel later attended Curry College in Milton, Massachusetts, and earned a bachelor's degree in English.
 During the 1980s, he attended several drug rehabilitation facilities before finally becoming sober in his twenties.
 Skakel also pursued a career as a professional athlete; he competed on the international speed skiing circuit and tried out for the speed skiing demonstration team that appeared at the 1992 Winter Olympics in Albertville, France.
 In 1991, Skakel married professional golfer Margot Sheridan, with whom he has one child.
 Sheridan filed for divorce shortly after Skakel was arrested for Moxley's murder in January 2000.
 Their divorce was finalized in 2001.

 Post-trial

 In January 2003, Robert F. Kennedy, Jr. wrote a controversial article in The Atlantic Monthly, entitled "A Miscarriage of Justice," insisting that Skakel's indictment "was triggered by an inflamed media and that an innocent man is now in prison."
 Kennedy argued there was more evidence suggesting that Kenneth Littleton, the Skakel family's live-in tutor, had killed Moxley.
 He also called Dominick Dunne the "driving force" behind Skakel's prosecution.
-In July 2016, Kennedy released a book defending Skakel entitled Framed.
+In July 2016, Kennedy released a book defending Skakel titled Framed.